 4. Test your ads

 As you start receiving clicks, the best performing ad will show more often and you can pause the ads with lower click-through rates.
-You don’t need to toss these ads out completely, but show them some TLC to make them more appealing.
+You don’t need to toss these ads out completely.
+Instead, show them some TLC to make them more appealing.
 Then, test again.

 5. Set a competitive bid